 The summer can be a hot and miserable time for many people, so imagine how your dog may feel in the heat.
+It is important to take precautions to ensure your dog does not suffer from a heat stroke.
+Here are a few tips for helping your pets cool off in the hot weather.

-Always Provide Fresh Water
+Always Provide Fresh Cool Water

 Your pup needs to stay hydrated to prevent them from suffering from dehydration or a heat stroke.